University of Washington Tacoma: Residence hall

 Student on-campus housing is offered at UW Tacoma's Court 17 Residence Hall.
 The residence hall provides housing for 290 students.

 Fitness and student center

 The University Y Student Center is a collaboration between the UW Tacoma and the YMCA of Pierce and Kitsap Counties.
 The Y is a 73,000 square foot facility that includes recreational and fitness spaces, an NCAA regulation gymnasium, cardio and weight training equipment, indoor track, and locker rooms.
-The facility is also a student center, which houses student organization space, programming and event spaces, as well as a student lounge and social spaces.
+The facility is also a student center which houses student organization space, programming, and event spaces, as well as a student lounge and social spaces.

 Publication

-The Ledger is the award-winning independent student-run newspaper of UW Tacoma.
+The Ledger is the independent student-run newspaper of UW Tacoma.
 It publishes an eight-page edition every Monday during fall, winter, and spring academic quarters and posts content online.
-The Ledger has placed in national Best of Show competitions from the Associated Collegiate Press both as a publication and with individual student journalists.